ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I Scaled My Next.js + Node.js App to 10,000 Users on AWS - <a href="https://medium.com/@chiragmehta900/how-i-scaled-my-next-js-node-js-app-to-10-000-users-on-aws-e5ec1a8275d3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Scalable Real-Time Chat Application from Scratch - <a href="https://medium.com/@sanatan.bramhane/how-i-built-a-scalable-real-time-chat-application-from-scratch-ade2349b1bf8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Sanatan Bramhane`**

-<blockquote>We hit scaling issues at 500 users.
-Here’s the exact sequence of what broke, what we fixed, and what the architecture looks like now.
+<blockquote>Building a real-time chat application looks simple on the surface.
+Messages go in, messages come out.
+But when I started building one from…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Securing Your Dependency Tree: A Complete Guide to npm i -g snyk - <a href="https://medium.com/@kaklotarrahul79/securing-your-dependency-tree-a-complete-guide-to-npm-i-g-snyk-4645cc46ea36?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creational Design Patterns are a category of design patterns that focus on simplifying and managing… - <a href="https://medium.com/@panchalkeyur.dev/creational-design-patterns-are-a-category-of-design-patterns-that-focus-on-simplifying-and-managing-59230f29515f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Keyur Panchal`**

-<blockquote>The Hidden Risks of npm install: Securing Your Dependency Tree with Snyk?
+<blockquote>In this article, we will explore three commonly used Creational Design Patterns: Factory, Builder, and Singleton.
+The Factory Pattern…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Prisma + Nexus GraphQL in Node.js: A Complete Step-by-Step Guide - <a href="https://medium.com/@sunil17bbmp/prisma-nexus-graphql-in-node-js-a-complete-step-by-step-guide-08a471356b49?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Building SPAs for Everything: Building Modern Web Apps with HTMX and StreetJS - <a href="https://medium.com/@hassanteeb7/stop-building-spas-for-everything-building-modern-web-apps-with-htmx-and-streetjs-5893536c938b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**
+✍️ **posted by `Hassan mubiru`**

-<blockquote>Learn how to build type-safe and scalable GraphQL APIs in Node.js using Prisma and Nexus with real-world examples.
+<blockquote>The JavaScript ecosystem has spent years convincing us that every web application needs a complex frontend build pipeline.
+HTMX offers a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I found North Korean (DPRK) malware hiding in my tailwind.config.js - <a href="https://medium.com/@potatocouch729/i-found-north-korean-dprk-malware-hiding-in-my-tailwind-config-js-45af2283742c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From One Flutter App to Four Platforms: Why I Chose NestJS to Scale LinkVault - <a href="https://levelup.gitconnected.com/from-one-flutter-app-to-four-platforms-why-i-chose-nestjs-to-scale-linkvault-df713fffe4b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Couch Potato`**
+✍️ **posted by `SatendraPal`**

-<blockquote>I almost closed the file without reading it.
-Three days later I was killing processes in production at 2am, rotating every credential I…
+<blockquote>A year ago, LinkVault’s architecture was simple.
+Flutter talked to Supabase, and Supabase talked back.
+That was the whole backend story…
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>5.
-Stop Shipping Huge JS Bundles: Brotli and Gzip Compression — Frontend Master - <a href="https://medium.com/@rimjhimtiwari/stop-shipping-huge-js-bundles-brotli-and-gzip-compression-frontend-master-165edfa794e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Before Learning API Integration, Master These 5 Fundamentals First - <a href="https://medium.com/@uyanhewagetr/before-learning-api-integration-master-these-5-fundamentals-first-2bee3a0c58de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rimjhim Tiwari`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>The single highest-leverage performance change most teams haven’t made: compress your text assets properly, and watch a 900KB bundle turn…
+<blockquote>Everyone talks about API integration.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Why This Code Prints Different Results in Chrome and Node.js? - <a href="https://medium.com/@tamartwena/why-this-code-prints-different-results-in-chrome-and-node-js-b53c8ea787e6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NO5 Things You Should Know Before Learning Node.js - <a href="https://medium.com/@synfinitydynamics/no5-things-you-should-know-before-learning-node-js-fc43e979a5c3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tamar Twena-Stern`**
+✍️ **posted by `Synfinity Dynamics`**

-<blockquote>You write a few lines of JavaScript.
-You paste them into the Chrome DevTools console.
+<blockquote>A beginner-friendly guide to help you avoid common mistakes and learn Node.js more effectively.
 Continue reading on Medium »</blockquote>

 <h3>7.
-How I Used Redis to Stop My Football Web App From Hammering the Database - <a href="https://medium.com/@syedahmedali.dev/how-i-used-redis-to-stop-my-football-web-app-from-hammering-the-database-dc626f16d821?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Rise of Edge JavaScript Runtimes: Why Your Next App Won’t Run on Node.js - <a href="https://medium.com/@mernstackdevbykevin/the-rise-of-edge-javascript-runtimes-why-your-next-app-wont-run-on-node-js-db6beac45ae5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SyedAhmedAli`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>A practical walkthrough of the cache-aside pattern why it exists, how to implement it, and what breaks if you skip it.
+<blockquote>Edge JavaScript runtimes like Deno, Bun, and Cloudflare Workers are reshaping how we build and deploy web apps.
+Here’s what every…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How Long Does It Take to Build a Custom Web App in 2026? - <a href="https://medium.com/@osamacheema453/how-long-does-it-take-to-build-a-custom-web-app-in-2026-9f5807f4f3a3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Context Limits: How A Developer Dropped AI Token Usage by 88 Percent - <a href="https://ai.plainenglish.io/mastering-context-limits-how-a-developer-dropped-ai-token-usage-by-88-percent-940abcf78673?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `osama cheema`**
+✍️ **posted by `Shashwat`**

-<blockquote>“How long will it take?” is usually the second question a founder asks me, right after cost.
+<blockquote>Discover the exact methodology used to reduce a daily prompt burn rate without sacrificing development speed.
-Continue reading on Medium »</blockquote>
+Continue reading on Artificial Intelligence in Plain English »</blockquote>

 <h3>2.
-How I Managed to Earn $100 a Day by Selling Websites - <a href="https://rahulparathy.medium.com/how-i-managed-to-earn-100-a-day-by-selling-websites-7a237bf83016?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Every AI Coding Tool Reviewed for Laravel Developers — Most of Them Waste Your Time - <a href="https://sadiqueali.medium.com/every-ai-coding-tool-reviewed-for-laravel-developers-most-of-them-waste-your-time-9e53f776924e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Parathy`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Finaly found the perfect way to make money while other sleep.
+<blockquote>GitHub Copilot, Cursor, Claude Code, LaraCopilot, and 3 others — tested on the same real Laravel task: build a multi-tenant feature with…
 Continue reading on Medium »</blockquote>

 <h3>3.
-MindInventory VS Flexsin Web Development in India: Which Web Development Company is Right for Your… - <a href="https://medium.com/@websitedevelopmentinsights/mindinventory-vs-flexsin-web-development-in-india-which-web-development-company-is-right-for-your-6bd3d58c0bc4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When the AI API Goes Dark: What Anthropic’s Kill Switch Means for Developers - <a href="https://medium.com/@marsdiscovery123/when-the-ai-api-goes-dark-what-anthropics-kill-switch-means-for-developers-d1a90d8f1452?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nabanita Kundu`**
+✍️ **posted by `marsdiscovery`**

-<blockquote>Choosing the right web development company can have a significant impact on your business growth.
-Whether you’re building a corporate…
+<blockquote>I had a half-finished refactor open in Cursor on Friday afternoon when a teammate dropped a link in Slack: Anthropic had pulled Fable 5…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Brutal Truth About Programming Languages in 2026: Which Ones Will Break You and Which Ones… - <a href="https://medium.com/@mohdinsafinzu/the-brutal-truth-about-programming-languages-in-2026-which-ones-will-break-you-and-which-ones-61a1ea1a245d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Digital Marketing Agency: Helping Businesses Grow in the Digital World - <a href="https://medium.com/@ritikazad59/digital-marketing-agency-helping-businesses-grow-in-the-digital-world-398ea75623b4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammed Insaf`**
+✍️ **posted by `Ritikazad`**

-<blockquote>I have spent a good amount of time working at the intersection of technology and digital marketing.
-As a digital marketing consultant in…
+<blockquote>In today’s world, most people use the internet to search for products, services, and information before making a purchase.
+Whether it’s…
 Continue reading on Medium »</blockquote>

 <h3>5.
-FastAPI vs Flask vs Django in 2026 — Stop Choosing Based on Hype, Start Choosing Based on Workload - <a href="https://medium.com/@yogeshkrishnanseeniraj/fastapi-vs-flask-vs-django-in-2026-stop-choosing-based-on-hype-start-choosing-based-on-workload-cfcb92708dcc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogeshkrishnanseeniraj`**

-<blockquote>Every year, someone declares one of these frameworks dead.
-Every year, all three are still running production systems at scale.
-The…
-Continue reading on Medium »</blockquote>

-<h3>6.
-ChatGPT and Website Development: A New Era of Web Design and Content Creation - <a href="https://medium.com/@SG_LOVER/chatgpt-and-website-development-a-new-era-of-web-design-and-content-creation-b796259a1294?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SGLOVER`**

-<blockquote>ChatGPT has become one of the most influential artificial intelligence tools in the modern digital landscape.
-Businesses, entrepreneurs…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Top 10 PHP Bugs Every Beginner Makes (And How to Fix Them) - <a href="https://medium.com/@bikkisingh/top-10-php-bugs-every-beginner-makes-and-how-to-fix-them-8e6c677b3721?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dari Klien ke Server: Penerapan Next.js pada Sistem Inventaris Laboratorium - <a href="https://medium.com/@Terrify._/dari-klien-ke-server-penerapan-next-js-pada-sistem-inventaris-laboratorium-d66a0006a55e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bikki Singh`**
+✍️ **posted by `Dani Aqila Rosyidi`**

-<blockquote>You write what looks like perfectly reasonable PHP.
-You hit refresh.
-Blank white screen.
-No error.
-No clue.
+<blockquote>1.
+Titik Berangkat: Bagaimana Framework JavaScript Murni Bekerja
 Continue reading on Medium »</blockquote>

 <br/>